intfrr/intfrr.github.io/_posts/2015-11-29-ionic-setup-on-osx.md

 layout: post
 title: "Ionic setup on OSX 10.11 with android and ios emulators and zsh"
 description: "Learning to setup on OSX 10.11 with android and ios emulators and zsh"
-category: lessons
+category: development
-tagline: "Developer lessons"
+tagline: "Development lessons"
 tags: [[tutorial]]
 ---
 {% include JB/setup %}